gadevito/SLR_IoT_LLM/README.md

 The registry file contains the study selection results.
 The Data Extraction file contains the results of the Data Extraction phase.
+The Additional Result Details file contains further result details in terms of visual aids and tables.